Databases

 This is the cornerstone of DBMS as the essential feature for handling and storing data in modern applications and systems.

-Applications of DBMS:
+Applications of Database Management System

 Database Management Systems (DBMS) are relevant across a variety of industries and fields.
 Some typical uses/applications of DBMS comprise…